smv1256/smv1256/README.md

 # Heya!
 I'm Shriya :)

 Hi there!
-I'm [Shriya](https://www.linkedin.com/in/smv1256/), a teen dev from NC.
+I'm Shriya, a teen dev from NC.
 I'm passionate about foreign affairs and computer science, particularly global policymaking and cyber-ethics.
-I enjoy web development and UI/UX, and I create designs and logos--I'm currently working on a design for NASA!
+I'm obsessed with statistics and data science, and I enjoy web development and UI/UX.

 ---